 We rounded up the best charcoal toothpastes below.

-Best Overall: Hello Oral Care Activated Charcoal Teeth Whitening Toothpaste
+Best Overall: hello Oral Care Activated Charcoal Fluoride Whitening Toothpaste

 Best Drugstore: Colgate Essential Charcoal Whitening Toothpaste